 Once the Project Scientist (PS) has decided on declaring a ToO, ISOC changes the planning accordingly.
-This updated command schedule is subsequently sent to the Mission Operations Centre (MOC) at ESOC, who further process and upload the schedule.
+This updated command schedule is subsequently sent to the MOC at ESOC, who further process and upload the schedule.

 ToO observations require re-scheduling, interruption of the pre-planned schedule, and re-pointing of the spacecraft.
-They are, therefore, a very heavy load on the scheduling system and, like Fixed Time observations, significantly reduce the mission's overall observing efficiency.
+They are, therefore, an extra load on the scheduling system and, like Fixed Time observations, significantly reduce the mission's overall observing efficiency.
 The typical response time from detection of a ToO to the re-pointing of the spacecraft is about one revolution.
 Although neither the ISDC nor the ISOC have staff on duty at 24 hrs/day, 7 days per week, the ISDC has an automatic ToO detection system and an on-call scientist outside working hours.
 MOC also provides an on-call service on weekends (daytime) and non-working days.
-ISOC is currently on-call only during working hours on weekdays.
+ISOC is on-call during working hours on weekdays.